 Quick Start

-We recently announced the release of AAM 7.0.0-alpha.1 and are actively working on the PHP framework documentation.
+This is the documentation for the AAM 7.0.0-alpha.3 release.
+We are actively working on the documentation that may change before stable release announcement.
 Join our alpha team, and as a token of appreciation for helping improve AAM, you'll receive a complimentary premium add-on!

 The AAM PHP Framework is primarily a collection of services that help manage access controls and preferences.
 You can access any of these services via the unified AAM API endpoint AAM::api()